adomokos/notes/algorithms.md

 ### Chapter 2

-Linked list vs Arrays (vectors)
+Linked list vs Arrays (vectors)<br>
-Linked lists are great if we are going to read all items and inserts and deletes Arrays are great to read random elements
+Linked lists are great if we are going to read all items and inserts and deletes<br>
+Arrays are great to read random elements

 Run time for common operations